FoushWare/elzatona_web/apps/website/network/data/final-questions-v01/react/reference.md

      When a component calls `useContext(SomeContext)` but **no matching** `<SomeContext.Provider>` **is present higher up in the component tree**, the **default value** passed to `React.createContext(defaultValue)` is returned.

      ```js
-     const ThemeContext = React.createContext('light'); // 'light' is the default value
+     const ThemeContext = React.createContext("light"); // 'light' is the default value

      function ThemedComponent() {
        const theme = useContext(ThemeContext);